section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

 - Be familiar with the scikit-learn library.

 ### Understanding decision trees
-We have two types of decision trees; Regression Decision tree and Classification decision tree.
-A regression Decision tree is a tree created on data whose target variable is continuous, while a classification decision tree is implemented on data whose target variable is categorical.
+We have two types of decision trees; Regression decision tree and Classification decision tree.
+A regression decision tree is a tree created on data whose target variable is continuous, while a classification decision tree is implemented on data whose target variable is categorical.

 Decision trees are composed of nodes and paths.
 Nodes in the decision tree are of two broad categories; **Decision node** and a **Leaf node**.